vivek-pr/msk-iam-oneclick/README.md

 ## MSK stack

-The `msk.yml` template provisions a minimal MSK Serverless cluster with IAM authentication.
+The `infra/msk.yml` template provisions a minimal MSK Serverless cluster with IAM authentication.
 It expects the private subnet IDs and security group from the VPC stack and uses AWS-managed encryption at rest.

 ### Parameters

 - `MskSubnetIds` – list of private subnets for the cluster
 - `MskSecurityGroupId` – security group allowing clients to reach the cluster
-- `EnableCloudWatchLogs` – set to `true` to enable broker logging to CloudWatch

 ### Outputs